abhijeetk/af-binder/docs/afb-binding-writing.md

 and the function that handle the related request is **hello** (field **.callback**).

-Note that you can explicitely mark the fact that these are struct by typing the **struct** as below:
+Note that you can explicitly mark the fact that these are struct by typing the **struct** as below:

 ```C